UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 * Replacing 'kn' and 'gn' with 'n', resulting in 'nife', 'nee', 'naw', 'nat', etc.
 * Doing something about '-ough', of course.
 I'm thinking 'coff', 'ruff', 'tho', 'doe', 'bow', 'thru'.
 Words ending in '-ought' should be respelled to '-aught'.
 In my opinion, '-aught', '-igh(t)', and '-eigh(t)' should be left alone, but 'straight' should be respelled to 'strait'.
 'Laugh' should be respelled to 'laff', since it doesn't match the pronunciation in '-aught'.
 * Replacing 'st' with 'ss' when the 't' is silent, resulting in 'glissen', 'lissen', 'cassle'.

+\[**Update Nov 17, 2025: I would not have suggested this change if had considered the suffixes '-ential' and '-antial', in which the first vowel is stressed.
+For example, while the endings of 'deference' and 'substance' are pronounced the same, the distinction between the 'e' and the 'a' becomes important in the related words 'deferential' and 'substantial'.
+So it would not be wise to respell 'deference' to 'deferance'.\]